Dale-Xu1/image-approximation/README.md

 ## Overview

 This program attempts to approximate an image using geometry.
-This is still slightly work in progress (but it does work), so only rectangles have been supported as of now.
-Images also have to be manually selected in `+page.svelte` currently.
-These features should be added in the near future.
+This is still slightly work in progress (but it does work), so the user interface is non-existant.
+Currently, triangles and rectangles are supported.
+Images also have to be manually selected in `+page.svelte`.
+Features to change the algorithm parameters should be added in the near future.

 ## Setup